pants64DS/Gravity64DS/README.md

 It also includes a fully custom camera system designed to work well on planets and allows smooth and seamless camera transitions when moving between gravity fields.

+## Tech Demo

+A tech demo showcasing the gravity engine has been released.
+You can download it on the [Releases page](https://github.com/pants64DS/Gravity64DS/releases).

 ## Gravity fields

 A gravity field defines three properties for each point in the 3D space: